| African Orphanage |

 Airport Transfers and Orientation

 Upon arrival at the Jomo Kenyatta International Airport (airport code: NBO) in Nairobi, you will proceed through immigration and customs officials.
 One of our representatives will be waiting for you outside the arrivals hall.
 Look for a sign with your name on it.
-Beware of other people pursuing to sell you a ride.
 Our representative will accompany you to the orphanage the same day if you arrive before 5:00 PM.
-If you arrive after 5:00 PM, we organize for volunteers to stay at a hotel in Nairobi, and proceed to the orphanage the next day accompanied by our staff.
+If you arrive after 5:00 PM, we organize for volunteers to stay in a hotel in Nairobi, and proceed to the orphanage the next day.
 We are able to assist with arranging accommodation.

 If you are arriving via other transportation (such as train) please contact us so we can make the necessary arrangements to meet with you.

-Upon arrival at the orphanage, we provide you with an orientation to enable you to become acquainted with the local culture, language and the orphanage.
-This orientation will include meeting staff at the orphanage, a tour of the local area, discussion of the volunteer role, recent changes at the orphanage and current plans/developments at the orphanage, etc.
+Upon arrival at the orphanage, we offer orientation which include meeting kids at the orphanage, a tour of the local area, discussion of the volunteer role, recent changes and current plans/developments at the orphanage, etc.

 Health, Insurance and Vaccination